 The programme provides the perfect opportunity to apply and develop your research, problem-solving and project management skills to address social and enviornmental issues.
 For example, in the past Student Hubs has helped research ways to increase online donations and website efficiency for non-for-profit organisations or helped solve challenges at homeless shelters.

-The programme is open to all students at the University of Winchester, and we encourage undergrads, postgrads, PhD and Masters students to apply!
+The programme is open to all students at the University of Winchester, no matter your skills, interests, accessibility needs or degree level.
 Visiting students are absolutely welcome.
-We are not looking for any particular ear, degree subject or background, just the enthusiasm to see your own ideas in action.
+We are not looking for any particular year, degree subject or background, just the enthusiasm to see your own ideas in action.

 No prior experience of consultancy or the non-profit sector is necessary, and whatever your skills and interests are, we'd love to hear from you.
 If selected for the programme, you will receive training and support to help you develop the skills needed to meet the challenge, we only ask you bring enthusiasm and potential to the course!

-If you have any questions about the application process or the course itself, please contact Sorcha our Skilled Placements Manager at email@example.com
+If you have any questions about the application process or the course itself, please contact us at email@example.com.

-If you are a non-profit organisations based in Wincheter and would like to host a group of student consultants, have a look here and write to firstname.lastname@example.org
+If you are a non-profit organisations based in Wincheter and would like to host a group of student consultants, please contact us at firstname.lastname@example.org.